[(1) Rules relating to the handling of money held by an authorised person in specified circumstances (“clients' money”) may—

 (c) authorise the retention by the authorised person of interest accruing on the clients' money, and

-(d) make provision as to the distribution of such interest which is not to be retained by the authorised person.
+(d) make provision as to the distribution of such interest which is not to be

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.